renuo/applications-setup-guide/templates/pull_requests_template.md

 You should probably configure a template for the Pull Requests in your project.

-This template will give a list of reminders and important points that the developer needs to remember when the developer opens a new Pull Request.
+This template will give a list of reminders and important points that the developer needs to remember when opening a new Pull Request.

 We think this template is useful as a checklist of things that shouldn't be forgotten when assigning a Pull Request to one of your colleagues.